-- All rates are per credit hour.
+- All rates are per credit hour and in US dollars.

 - See payment due dates for NPC college tuition.